Craig Mod: "Hack the Cover"

 Joe Pollack Has Died

 The hard-working, well-known, and friendly St. Louis dining, theater, and movie critic died Friday at age 81.
 The Post-Dipatch has an appropriately detailed obituary, and my friend George Mahe has a very nice post at his Relish blog, noting that Joe was at work the night before on five — five — movie reviews.
 I met Joe and his wife (and writing partner) Ann during my St. Louis Magazine days, when George brought both of them into the contributors’ family.
+We were lucky to have them.
+My condolences to the Pollack family.

 "Tony Judt: A Final Victory"